The Butler poster

 The inciting incident occurs at 15 minutes when Cecil receives an unexpected offer to interview for a position as butler at the White House, disrupting his stable life and presenting an unprecedented opportunity..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Cecil accepts the White House butler position and commits to a career of service at the highest level, entering a world where he will witness history while remaining invisible., moving from reaction to action.
+This shows the protagonist's commitment to Cecil accepts the White House butler position and commits to a career of service at the highest level, entering a world where he will witness history while remaining invisible., moving from reaction to action.

 The Collapse moment at 95 minutes (72% through) represents the emotional nadir.
 Here, Cecil's complete estrangement from Louis and the death of his younger son Charlie in Vietnam represent the total collapse of his family and the failure of his belief that quiet dignity would protect those he loves., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.